-Thirty-one scholarships of \$3,000 annually are awarded to incoming Fellows each year.
+Fifty scholarships of \$3,500 annually are awarded to incoming Fellows each year.
 All Elon College Fellows must major in the arts or humanities, social sciences or natural, mathematical or computational sciences.
-In addition, two Fellows who intend to major in the sciences and complete medical school will be selected for a \$3,000 Baird Premed Scholarship.
+In addition, Elon College Fellows who intend to major in the sciences and complete medical school may compete for a \$3,000 Baird Pre-med Scholarship (see above).